dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 Check that other collaborators do not withdraw more water than is available to them!

-For reference, recent withdrawals are calculated as a user’s historical allocation minus their Lake Mead Conservation Account credit (Table 8).
+For reference, recent withdrawals are shown in Table 8 (USBR, 2021a).
+These withdrawals include to Tribal Nations within each state .
 Tribal Nations of the Lower Basin have recently consumed about 460,000 of their 0.95 million settled water rights (Table 9)(Ten Tribes Partnership, 2018).

 **Table 8.
 Recent user withdrawals calculated as historical allocation minus Lake Mead Water Conservation account credit (million acre-feet).**

-![A table with numbers and a number of states Description automatically generated](media/b8380bc268672a4eb56181031b5e2d16.png)
+![A table with numbers and a number of states Description automatically generated](media/d3f9132b7170ab4d0c07a9747336b6f6.png)

 **Table 9.
 Diversion and consumptive use by Tribal Nations of the Lower Basin (acre-feet).**